Advertise with Coasties mag

-As always we have done the hard yards and popped together this handy list of all of the very best of the Central Coast’s whale watching locations (as well as handy tips on where you can support local while grabbing a cuppa or a bite to eat).
+As always, we’ve done the hard yards and popped together this handy list of the very best of the Central Coast’s whale watching locations – as well as handy tips on where you can support local while grabbing a cuppa or a bite to eat.
+Let’s go whale spotting!

 Crackneck Lookout, Wyrrabalong National Park